RobTheDudeYo/wave_function_collapse/README.md

 - `grid_size`: The size of the grid (number of cells per row and column).
 - `tileset`: a string, the name of the tileset folder
 - `weights`: weights to use when selecting a random tile

-## License

-This project is provided without any specific license.
-You are free to use and modify the code for personal or educational purposes.
-However, please refer to the licenses of the dependencies (if any) for their usage terms.

 ![example of tileset2](./output/1688838978.png)
 ![example of tileset2](./output/1688841831.png)